Here’s a simple guide on where to fit kitchen cabinet handles on your doors.

 I have to take lots of deep breaths before I dive in to a brand new renovation project.
 Even this one as simple as it was.
-You see, door handles can be tricky if you don’t have a door handle template, because you must drill holes in exactly the right place and do it blindly from behind the kitchen door.
+You see, door handles can be tricky if you don’t have a kitchen cabinet handles template, because you must drill holes in exactly the right place and do it blindly from behind the kitchen door.

 Before you do anything, always follow your instructions.
 They may differ to these, but at least if you follow them and it doesn’t work out, you can hold them accountable.